Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Tree Isomorphism

-\begin{lemma} Given an unlabeled rooted $n$-node tree $T$ and an integer $c > 0$, there is a data structure using $O(n)$ bits that initializes in $O(n)$ time and, for each node $u$ of $T$, provides operations \op{read}($u$) and \op{write}($u$) in constant time and \op{vector}($u$) in $O(deg(u))$ time. \begin{itemize} \item \op{read}($u$) ($u$ node of $T$): If a number $x$ is stored for $u$, then $x$ is returned.
-Otherwise, garbage is returned. \item \op{write}($u$, $x$) ($u$ node of $T$, $0 \le x \le \min\{2^{2c\op{desc(u)}},\mathrm{poly}(n)\}$): Store number $x$ for node $u$ and delete all stored numbers of the descendants of $u$. \item \op{vector}($u$) ($u$ node of $T$): Returns the bit-vector of length $\le 2c\op{desc}(u)$ consisting of the concatenation of the self-delimiting numbers stored for the children of $u$. \end{itemize} \end{lemma} \begin{proof} If not already given, compute the data structures of Lemma~\ref{lem:balanced-tree}.
-Recall that $u_($ and $u_)$ are the positions of the open and closed parenthesis of a node $u$, respectively.
-Allocate a bit-vector $B$ of $6cn$ bits.
-To write a number $x$ for a node $u$, transform $x$ into a self-delimiting number and store it in $B[6cu_(, 6cu_)]$.
-Recall that a number $x$ can be stored as a self-delimiting number with $f(x) = 3$ bits if $x \le 1$ and with $f(x) = 2\lceil \log x \rceil + 1 \le 3\lceil \log x \rceil$ bits if $x > 1$.
-Since $x \le 2^{c\op{desc(u)}}$, $x$ can be stored with $3\lceil c \op{desc}(u) \rceil \le 6c\op{desc}(u)$ bits and since the difference of $u_($ and $u_)$ is $\op{desc}(u)$, we can store $x$ as a self-delimiting number in $B[6cu_(, 6cu_)]$.
-Within this area only the numbers of the descendants of $u$ are stored and thus, only these are overwritten by writing $x$.
-To read a number stored for node $u$, read the bits inside the memory $B[6cu_(, 6cu_)]$ as a self-delimiting number.
+\begin{lemma} Let $c > 0$ be a constant integer and $T$ a node-colored rooted $n$-node tree with $\rm{color}: V(T) \rightarrow \Nat$ the function to evaluate the color of each node $u \in V(T)$ such that $\rm{color}(u)$ can be evaluated in time $O(|\rm{color}(u)|)$.
+Then there is an $O(n + \sum_{u \in V(T)}|\rm{color}(u)|)$-bits data structure that initializes in $O(n + \sum_{u \in V(T)}|\rm{color}(u)|)$ time and, for each node $u$ of $T$, provides operations \op{read}($u$) and \op{write}($u$) in constant time as well as \op{vector}($u$) in $O(\rm{deg}(u))$ time. \begin{itemize} \item \op{read}($u$) ($u$ node of $T$): If a number $x$ is stored for $u$, then $x$ is returned.
+Otherwise, { the result is undefined}. \item \op{write}($u$, $x$) ($u$ node of $T$, $0 \le x \le \min\{2^{2c\cdot \op{desc(u)} + |\rm{color}(u)|},\mathrm{poly}(w)\}$): Store number $x$ for node $u$ and delete all stored numbers of the descendants of~$u$. \item \op{vector}($u$) ($u$ node of $T$): Returns the bit-vector of length $\le 2c\cdot \op{desc}(u) + \sum_{v \in \rm{children}(u)} |\rm{color}(u)|$ consisting of the concatenation of the self-delimiting numbers stored for the children of $u$. \end{itemize} \end{lemma} \begin{proof} We assume that $T$ is given via the data structure of Corollary~\ref{cor:constructcoloredtree}, otherwise construct it.
+We first describe some auxiliary data structures that we require.
+The first is a bit array $B$ of $6c\cdot n + \sum_{u \in V(T)}|\rm{color}(u)|$ bits that we use to maintain the numbers, i.e., the values we read/write with the specified operations.
+We use a second bit array $P$ under $B$ where we mark the position in $B$ for each node $u$ of $T$ where we can store the given number for $u$.
+(Note that, if $|\rm{color}(u)| = 0$ for all $u$ in $T$ we can calculate the exact positions without $P$ and write into $B[6c\cdot u_(, 6c\cdot u_)]$, by exploiting the fact that for each node $u$, $u_($ and $u_)$ are the positions of the open and closed parenthesis of a node $u$, respectively.)
+Given the balanced parenthesis representation we can iterate over the nodes of $T$ in pre-order and flip the $i$th bit in $P$ to $1$ where $i$ is initially $0$ and is incremented after each iteration over a node $u$ by $6c\cdot \rm{desc}(u) + |\rm{color}(u)|$.
+Since by construction the $i$th flipped bit corresponds to the value of $u$, we can find the position $p$ of the $i$th bit by calculating a rank-select data structure on $P$ and call $p := \rm{select}(u)$, i.e., we use static space allocation.
+Having $p$ we realize \op{write}($u$, $x$) and by transforming $x$ into a self-delimiting number and write it starting at $B[i]$.
+The operation \op{read}($u$) is realized by reading a self-delimiting number starting from $B[i]$ and transforming it into a number.
+To return \op{vector}($u$), call \op{read}($v$) for all children of $u$ and concatenate the returned self-delimiting numbers to one bit-vector.